Oliver Leese: Post-war

 Richard Mead, in Churchill's Lions, argued that Leese was naive in his decision, Slim petulant, and Mountbatten (Leese's superior) devious due to switching positions from supporting to opposing Leese.
 Leese's career suffered and he returned to the UK to be GOC-in-C Eastern Command, a significant downward move from having been one of only three army group commanders in the British Army.
 His promotion to full general is believed to have been blocked by Mountbatten and Leese retired from the army in January 1947.

 Leese became a noted horticulturist, writing books on cacti and keeping a well noted garden at his house, Lower Hall in Worfield, Shropshire.
 Although a keen cricketer, he had only modest success as a batsman in the 1914 Eton XI and was relegated to 12th man for that year's Eton v Harrow match, but was President of the Marylebone Cricket Club in 1965.
 He served as High Sheriff of Shropshire in 1958.

 On 10 April 1960, Leese appeared a contestant on the American game show What's My Line?.
-Following the amputation of his right leg in 1973, Leese, a widower for the final years of his life after his wife Margaret died in 1965, moved to Wales into a house called Dolwen at Llanrhaeadr-ym-Mochnant, near Oswestry and, despite being in poor health he was, as always, cheerful to the very end.
+Following the amputation of his right leg in 1973, Leese, a widower for the final years of his life after his wife Margaret died in 1965, moved to Wales into a house called Dolwen at Llanrhaeadr-ym-Mochnant, near Oswestry.
 He died there after a heart attack on 22 January 1978, at the age of 83, and was buried at Worfield parish church.